rakutentech/engineering-blog/content/post/elm-at-rakuten/index.md

 [^unidirectional-data-flow]: The Elm Architecture is based on [**unidirectional data flow**](https://youtu.be/jl1tGiUiTtI?t=470) (a.k.a. **one-way data binding**) like React, in contrast to the **bidirectional data flow** (a.k.a. **two-way data binding**) of frameworks like Angular, Vue, and Svelte ([in Svelte two-way binding can be disabled](https://github.com/sveltejs/svelte/issues/54)).
 There have been issues with two-way data binding.
 For example, the many-to-many dependencies between the view and the model can create an infinite loop of cascading updates.
 Another issue is the lack of control of the change detection mechanism.
 It is an implicit behavior that is not easy to control.
 Unidirectional data flow tends to be more predictable.

 ![The Elm Architecture, animated](./images/the-elm-architecture.svg) _A simple representation of the unidirectional data flows in The Elm Architecture.
-(Source: The Elm Guide) [^representation-of-unidirectional-flow]_
+(Source: The Elm Guide) .[^representation-of-unidirectional-flow] Licensed under [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/) [license](https://github.com/evancz/guide.elm-lang.org/blob/master/LICENSE)._

-[^representation-of-unidirectional-flow]: The illustration **A simple representation of the Elm Architecture** is from the [Elm Guide](https://guide.elm-lang.org/architecture/) used under the [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/) [license](https://github.com/evancz/guide.elm-lang.org/blob/master/LICENSE).
+[^representation-of-unidirectional-flow]: The illustration **A simple representation of the Elm Architecture** is from the [Elm Guide](https://guide.elm-lang.org/architecture/).

 There are three building blocks in The Elm Architecture: